 The Bow River

 If you’re staying in downtown Banff, you don’t have to drive to find waters that feel wild.
-Just walk to the Banff Canoe Club to rent a boat, (by the hour or the day) and launch from their docks on Bow Ave, just off of Wolf St. Head upstream on the Bow River and within minutes you’re completely surrounded by mountain vistas, feeling like you’ve left the town far behind.
-You’ll be in good company with other paddlers, standup paddle boarders and kayakers on this stretch of the Bow.
+Just walk to the Banff Canoe Club to rent a canoe, kayak, or SUP, (by the hour or the day) and launch from their docks on Bow Ave, just off of Wolf St. Head upstream on the Bow River and within minutes you’re completely surrounded by mountain vistas, feeling like you’ve left the town far behind.
+You’ll be in good company with other paddlers on this stretch of the Bow.
 If you explore this section in the evening, you’re bound to see beavers hard at work building their dams along the shore.
 Remember to give wildlife enough distance and enjoy the view from afar.

 Echo Creek and Vermilion Lakes

 While throngs of people line the shores of Johnson Lake on a hot summer’s day, beat the crowds by hopping in a canoe and pulling away from shore to explore every corner of this lake.
 It’s a big enough lake to spend some time meandering, but small enough to feel safe for inexperienced paddlers.
 If you’re looking for a laid-back day, paddle out with a fishing rod and cast a line in.
-With a National Park Fishing License it’s worth trying your luck.
-Johnson Lake is home to trout (limit of one, except for bull trout which are catch and release), lake whitefish and mountain whitefish (limit of two each) – any time between May 21 and September 5.
-To access the lake, take the Lake Minnewanka Scenic Dr. off of the Trans-Canada Hwy 1.
+With a National Park Fishing License , it’s worth trying your luck.
+Johnson Lake is home to trout, lake whitefish, and mountain whitefish (all of which are subject to mandatory catch and release) – any time between May 21 and September 5.
+To access the lake, take the Lake Minnewanka Scenic Dr. off of the Trans-Canada (Hwy 1).
 Follow the signage to Johnson Lake, where you will find a day use parking lot with a short carry to the beach.

 Two Jack Lake